staceybrandsma/staceybrandsma.github.io/docs/README.md

 Leadership & Strategic Planning:
 - Co-lead of AI Taskforce for Obesity & Weight Management.
 - Co-lead of AI Learning Lab for R&D employees across Amgen.
+- Data Science representative for AI Taskforce for Global Patient Safety at Amgen.
 - SME for Data Science and Precision Medicine strategy at Amgen, participating in workshops and taskforces to define the future of precision medicine at Amgen.

-Techical Lead:
+Technical Lead:
 <!-- - Technical lead on new precision medicine initiative for Obesity and weight loss therapeutic area at Amgen.  -->
-- Data Science Engagement Team Lead for Digital Health in key pipeline products such as obesity and small-cell lung cancer.
-I led the ideation process to develop use cases for data science in obesity trials and am now building the use cases into proof of concepts.
-Additionally, our team evaluated and recommended digital health products and patient registries for improving retention and data collection in a trial setting.
+- Data Science & Digital Health Engagement Lead for key pipeline products such as obesity and small-cell lung cancer.
+  - I led the ideation process to develop use cases for data science in obesity trials and am now building the use cases into proof of concepts.
+  - Additionally, our team evaluated and recommended digital health products and patient registries for improving retention and data collection in a trial setting.
 This set the stage for the AI Taskforce for Obesity & Weight Management.
+- Author of white paper on AI for Clinical Applications in Healthcare.
-- Tech lead for project to develop competitive intelligence for executives by building models for news summarization, question/answering, topic modelling, senitiment analysis, and financial forecasting.
-In this project I held numerous roles including Product Owner, Technical and Team Lead, and Developer.
+- Tech lead for project to develop competitive intelligence for executives
+  - Built models for news summarization, question/answering, topic modelling, senitiment analysis, and financial forecasting.
+  - Held numerous roles including Product Owner, Technical and Team Lead, and Developer.
 My work has been recognized by CFO, CIO, VPs, and Directors across Amgen.
 - Helped develop and improve a machine learning pipeline for clinical trial optimization and site selection.
 - Advised business partners on expansion and roll out of production model for Osteoporosis detection.
 - Ingested computer vision pipeline for ingesting cell painting images for cell phenotype changes into Amgen's technical processes.